June 21st was Father's Day. Hopefully, you cherished the day and appreciate that you still have a father, especially if you are 50+.

-I was flat-out lucky to have such a rock solid Father for 50 years of my life when a few of my closest friends loss their Dad when they were teenagers.
+I was flat-out lucky to have such a rock solid Father for nearly 50 years of my life when a few of my closest friends loss their Dad when they were teenagers.

 My Dad made it to 84 despite smoking unfiltered cigarettes up until a few months before he passed of Lung Cancer.
 His healthy counter to cigarettes was eating oatmeal each morning and fresh fruit after every meal.